YihanDu/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Reinforcement Learning
-  - Online Learning (in particular, Multi-armed Bandit)
+  - Reinforcement learning, online learning (in particular, bandits)
+  - Application of RL and bandits in LLMs, e.g., RLHF and DPO
+  - Diffusion models for decision making
-  - Representation Learning
+  - Multi-task/Meta learning

 # Education to show in About widget
 education: